Animal Crossing: New Horizons: Gameplay

-As in previous Animal Crossing games, New Horizons is a life simulation game played in real time.
+As in previous Animal Crossing games, New Horizons is a life simulation game that is played in real time.
 Weather also adjusts to the seasons of the Northern or Southern Hemisphere, depending on the player's real-world location, a first for the Animal Crossing series.
 The game follows a villager customized by the player, who, after purchasing a getaway package from Tom Nook, moves into a deserted island.
 After Tom Nook gives the player essentials, such as a tent, the game proceeds in a non-linear fashion, allowing for the player to play the game as they choose with only a small amount of limitations which lessen as the player progresses.

 Two players on one island via multiplayer.
 The player to the right is harvesting wood from a tree using an axe.

 The player is given open access to natural resources such as fruit and wood, which can be collected and crafted into a variety of items and furniture through D.I.Y. crafting.
 Alongside crafting, they can catch bugs and fish, plant and grow trees and flowers, extract natural resources such as rocks, and swim in the ocean to catch deep-sea creatures.
 The island gives open space for placing items and decorating as the player chooses.
 Certain content available, such as organisms, are season-dependent and only appear for a limited time of the year.
-Doing simple tasks rewards the player with "Nook Miles", which in return can be used to purchase premium rewards in Resident Services.
+Doing simple tasks rewards the player with "Nook Miles", which in return can be used to purchase premium rewards in Resident Services, such as furniture, recipes, and clothing.
 The other currency "Bells", a staple in the Animal Crossing franchise, can be used to purchase other goods and services.
 Another feature offered early on is the "Dodo Airlines", an airport; through Dodo Airlines, and tickets purchased through Nook Miles, the player can visit other vacant islands to harvest resources and meet other villagers.
 The player can invite other villagers they meet to their island if they choose.